 Foreclosures in Alberta: The return of the ’80s?

 When the pandemic hit, mortgage companies quickly realized the potential for a large upswing in mortgage defaults due to job losses.
 As a result, many offered homeowners an opportunity to defer their mortgage payments for up to six months.
-The CBC recently reported that Albertans took lenders … [Read more...]
+The CBC recently reported that Albertans took lenders up … [Read more...]